by Texas Homesteader ~

 So only make one batch at a time, don’t try to cook a double batch at the same time.

 If desired and to save time, feel free to do as I do & make double the blossom/water infusion at one time.
-Make a batch of honeysuckle jelly with one half and store the other half of the infusion in the refrigerator for up to 2 days and make your second batch separately.
+Then make a single batch of honeysuckle jelly with one half the infusion and store the other half of the infusion in the refrigerator for up to 2 days and make your second batch of jelly separately.

 Making Honeysuckle Jelly